How would you like to grow old? Painless, mobile and healthy? Or moving like a broken down old junker? Tough choice, right?

-Perception matters more than you think.
-Studies show that when people believe a milkshake is high in calories and fat, their hunger hormone (ghrelin) drops significantly more than when they think they’re consuming something light—even if the calorie content is identical.
-This mental cue can trigger real feelings of satisfaction, helping you eat less while still feeling full.
+Studies show that when people believe a milkshake is high in calories and fat, their hunger hormone (ghrelin) drops significantly more than when they think they’re eating something lighter—even if the calories are the same.
+This mental cue triggers the 'satiety signal', helping you eat less while still feeling full.
+How to make use of it?
+Simple.
+Slow.
+Down.
+When.
+You.
+EAT!

-Mindfulness isn’t just a trend—it’s a transformative practice.
-Research has found that after just a couple of months of daily mindful meditation, the hippocampus—the part of the brain associated with memory and learning—actually thickens.
-At the same time, the amygdala, which governs fear and stress responses, becomes less dense.
-In other words, you can literally rewire your brain to be calmer, more focused, and more emotionally resilient.
+Mindfulness gets treated like a fad or trend, but it has the capacity to improve our lives.
+Research has found that after just a couple of months of daily mindful meditation, the hippocampus—the part of the brain that deals with memory and learning—actually gets thicker.
+At the same time, the amygdala, which governs fear and stress responses, thins out.
+In other words, people who meditate regularly are LESS capable of feeling stressed!
+Even just 20 minutes a day makes a change, so feel free to add 20 minutes of stillness to your morning routine.

 Think Twice Before You...